|

 We trust you will see the real value that Cyclone has to offer.
 You do indeed get what you pay for.
 If you have doubts, please simply send us an email.
 We would be happy to discuss Cyclone with you.

-Q6: What type of wire harness does the 866F come with?
+Q5: What type of wire harness or connection kit does Cyclone come with?

-A: For all CYCLONE 866F systems sold outside Japan, a "Universal Installation Harness" is included in the box.
-(This harness is an option for sales of Cyclone within Japan.)
+A: A "Universal Installation Harness" is included in the box.
 The Universal Harness can be used on any bike, regardless of make or year.
 However, it does require the installer to have knowledge of where to connect the wires.
-It also requires the installer to strip, solder and tape connections.
-For this reason, our US distributor, FreyMoto Industries, offers optional Pro Install Kits that greatly simplify an already straightforward installation.
+We strongly recommend Posi-Tap (20-22AWG, gray cap) and Posi-Lock (18-24AWG, dark red) connectors when installing CYCLONE.

-Q7: Can I obtain a copy of the Universal Wiring Harness manual from you?
+Q6: Can I obtain a copy of the Installation Guide from you?
+(Your PDF is only the Owner's Guide)

 A: Yes, but we first would like to recommend professional installation by a certified CYCLONE dealer.
 CYCLONE is not impossible to install yourself, but problems can occur when someone inexperienced attempts a 12-volt installation for the first time.
 KIRAMEK cannot be held liable for problems that arise from end user mistakes during installation.
-With that said, we do provide our Universal Harness Guide to individuals on a case-by-case basis, as do our dealers.
-In all honesty, installation of Cyclone is not that difficult.
-Please email us to obtain a copy of the Installation Guide.
+Please simply contact Fusion LED Systems to obtain a copy of the Installation Guide.

 A: Our LED is waterproof so it can be mounted pretty much anywhere.
 And because it affixes to the bike with included double-sided tape, there are no holes to drill.
 The only portion of the LED not waterproof is the connector which attaches to the CYCLONE alarm body inside the seat.

-A: CYCLONE systems include an RF remote that cannot be hacked or copied by thieves.
+A: Yes.
+The remote cannot be hacked or copied by thieves due to its Rolling Code security scheme.
 Each time you press a button on the remote, a different digital code is sent to the 866F's receiver on the bike (the code "rolls" or "changes" each time).
 Because each digital code transmission is unique, the threat of capture and re-send schemes ("code grabbers") is eliminated.
 And CYCLONE's long 66-bit code eliminates the threat of "code scanning" -- the scheme where thieves randomly transmit codes in hopes of accidentally finding the right one to disarm the system.

-Q10: What if a thief or even my dealer tries to learn a "secret transmitter" that can disarm my CYCLONE system?
+Q9: What if someone tries to learn a "secret transmitter" that can disarm my CYCLONE system?

 A: CYCLONE eliminates this worry by erasing all previously learned codes each time a new transmitter is learned.
 (So if you have one already-learned remote and you want to learn a new remote, you must learn both to the system.)
 The only two ways to learn transmitters is to either use an existing transmitter or use your Manual Disarm Code.
 If you wish to be 100% certain no spare transmitters we learned to your CYCLONE system at the time of installation, simply relearn your transmitter(s) and change your Manual Disarm Code.

-Q12: Your pager system sounds nice, but don't you offer a "tracking" system?
+Q11: Your paging system sounds nice, but don't you offer a "tracking" system?

 A: Due to the prevalence of factory immobilizers, "built-in 2-point immobilization" in aftermarket alarms is no longer significant.
 CYCLONE has one built-in immobilizer relay, which combined with your factory immobilizer will give you 2-points of immobilization.
 And if you want 3-point immobilization, just add a relay to CYCLONE's pager output line!
 (The relay you add to Cyclone's pager output will provide immobilization whenever the siren triggers.
 External relay is an optional purchase.)